cloudydose/IBM-group-assignment/Airlines Industry.md

 ## Introduction

+// introduction of airlines industry

 ---

 ## Findings

 ### Input technologies

-An input device is a hardware component that is used to enter data or commands into a computer or other electronic device.
-The input technologies that the organization will need in the airlines industry include kiosks check-in and handheld devices.
+Input technologies are crucial components that allow for the entry of data or commands into electronic devices or computers.
+In the context of the airline industry, two important input technologies are self-service check-in kiosks and handheld devices.

-First, a kiosk check-in is a self-service process available at some airports that allows passengers to quickly and easily check themselves in using a touch-screen kiosk.
-Its features include self-service flight check-in, boarding pass printing, baggage inspection and baggage tag printing to assist with air travel.
-One of the benefits is a faster check-in process at the airport.
-Passengers can now check in faster through the kiosk, thus reducing queue times.
+Kiosk check-in is a self-service technology available at select airports that enables passengers to quickly and easily check themselves in using a touch-screen kiosk.
+Its functionalities include self-service flight check-in, printing of boarding passes, and printing of baggage tags for convenient baggage inspection.
+One of the main advantages of this technology is a faster check-in process, which helps reduce queue times for passengers.
+Furthermore, the utilization of kiosk check-in technology in the airline industry can lead to a reduction in operational costs as it enables the organization to operate with fewer on-site staff.
+Kiosks are capable of performing various automated tasks, freeing up employees' time to handle more complex challenges such as customer service.

 ![[kiosk.jpg|300]]

 Second, handheld devices are designed to be portable and easy to use.
 It can also keep airline passengers constantly connected and informed.
-One of the latest advancements in input technologies is the integration of biometric sensors, such as facial recognition or fingerprints, into mobile devices used by gate agents.
-This enables them to log in to their devices quickly and efficiently on their way to the gate.
-Another benefit of this technology is that it can replace stand-alone scanning devices used for baggage and cargo checks, as well as provide access to airline lounges and scan boarding passes.
-This means that mobile devices can serve multiple functions and streamline the check-in process for both passengers and staff.
+In the airline industry, the ground crew is responsible for the maintenance and supply of aircraft.
+To facilitate their task management, a handheld device is provided.
+The device allows ramp managers to assign tasks to ramp crews by sending an alert to their watch.
+The crew can confirm the assignment with one touch and mark the task as complete with another touch.
+In addition, two-way communication is available between ramp crews and baggage handlers, which does not require the use of hands.

 ![[handheld.jpg|300]]